DevShare/git-time-log/README.md

 git-tilde-time
 ==============

-Provides statistics for tilde-based time entries in commit messages
+Provides statistics for tilde-based time entries in commit messages.